 14 Essential Items to Keep in Your Junk Drawer

-Batteries - These items tend to roll around a lot in a drawer, so having them in a small drawer bin works great to keep them contained.
+Batteries—These items tend to roll around a lot in a drawer, so a small drawer bin works excellently to keep them contained.

 Roll of tape - Did you ever need to wrap a present or tape an envelope?
 Having this in the junk drawer will help you finish your task quickly.
-Depending on how deep your drawer is, I like to have it standing on its side so I can easily spot it.
+Depending on your drawer's depth, I like to have them stand on their side to spot it easily.

 Pliers - This one is helpful for those items that loosen in the kitchen.
 Store this one in the back of the drawer.
 Get a bin that fits all of these items for easy access in an emergency.